waqasbhatti/lcc-server/lccserver/server-docs/conesearch.md

-This page describes how to use the cone search query function of the LCC server to search for a collection of objects in a specified sky region, and optionally filtering the matching objects by various database columns.
+This page describes how to use the cone search query service of the LCC server to search for a collection of objects in a specified sky region, and optionally filtering the matching objects by various database columns.